emmett-rayes/f-prime-untyped-lambda/README.md

 ```

 ### Languages
-The following languages are implemented:
+The following languages are currently implemented

-- The Untyped Lambda Calculus
+#### The Untyped Lambda Calculus
+- Internally modeled using De Bruijn indices
+- Pretty printers for named variables, De Bruijn indices, and nameless locals
+- Call by value and full beta reduction evaluators